 OUR STRUCTURE AND ITS PURPOSE

 The Microgeneration Certification Scheme Service Company (MCSSCo) trades as MCS.
-It is a wholly owned subsidiary of the MCS Charitable Foundation.
-MCSSCo is incorporated under the Laws of England and Wales with registration number 07759366 and is based at Suite F40, Innovation Centre, Sci-Tech, Daresbury, Keckwick Lane, Daresbury, Cheshire, WA4 4FS.
+It is a wholly owned subsidiary of The MCS Foundation.
+MCSSCo is incorporated under the Laws of England and Wales with registration number 07759366 and is based at First Floor, Violet 3, Sci-Tech, Daresbury, Keckwick Lane, Daresbury, Cheshire, WA4 4AB.
 VAT Number GB 189 2823 64.

 This governance model is designed to raise and maintain standards and consumer protection.
 We are independent of, but supported by Government.
 MCS is responsible for the day to day running of the Scheme which has been independent of Government since novation in April 2018.